DATEV

-DATEV is a registered cooperative society (i.e. "eG") that is primarily a technical information services provider for tax, accountant and attorneys.
-While it initially emerged as a data center service provider, it now provides software directly to end users (e.g. businesses) and consulting services for these occupations.
+DATEV is a German registered cooperative society (i.e. "eG") that is primarily a technical information and software services provider for tax accountants, auditors and attorneys.

+While it initially emerged as a data center service provider, it went on to provide software directly to end users (e.g. businesses) and consulting services for these occupations.
 The co-operative's focus is on the tax market.

 History

 DATEV was founded on 14 February 1966, by 65 tax agents in the Nuremberg area to provide accounting services to its clients with the help of a computer.
 Its original name was DATEV Data Processing Organization for Tax Agents and Related Tax Services Providers within the Federal Republic of Germany, a registered co-operative society with limited liability ("Datenverarbeitung und Dienstleistung für den steuerberatenden Beruf").
 The initiators were Heinz Sebiger, the 1997 honorary citizen of Nuremberg, and Joachim Mattheus.

 The organisation was established to apply new applications of IT to accounting practices, because of an existing workforce shortage and the imminent introduction in 1968 of VAT.
 The initial DATEV services were to be completely data center based.
 All data was to be entered into data collection devices held "on-site" at each accountant's office which would then be sent as a tape by mail to the data center or "Registry" where they were processed and duly returned by mail to each respective accountant's office as processed tax return reports.

 The initial data center services were provided by IBM until DATEV established its own center in 1969.
 In 1974, DATEV offered its members a data by dial up service to replace the mail delivery of data on tape to the Registry.
 The resulting returns and reports (e.g. payrolls, accounting reports, taxes or stocks) continued to be delivered to members via post.
 In 1984 work commenced on creating software to allow end client data to be processed directly "in-house" (i.e. "on-site" in each members office) in preference to being processed at the data center "Registry".
 The first "in-house" software applications were made available to members in 1989.

 The initial "in-house" software was based on the IBM operating system known as OS/2.
 In 1998 the "in-house" software was made available to its members on Microsoft Windows, as it was clear that the OS/2 operating system was going to be phased out.

 In 1998, DATEV also began to focus on delivering more "in-house" business software services, consulting and training based on the increased demand by members.
 The rapid increase in PC performance and availability of high quality (laser) printers (in duplex A4/A3) on site made the "in-house" processing of end client data both faster and more flexible than data center processing.